vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 author: rafael
 ---

-### Master Data Model for VA VISTA:  Server-side.
+### A Master Data Model for VA VISTA:  Server-side.
 Security-enabled.
 Symmetric Read-Write.
-The VISTA Data Project is about comprehensively exposing and representing all of VA's 35 years of patient data and institutional know-how contained in  130 VA VISTA systems in a single, standards-based machine-processible form, and making all this data accessible and computable using one consistent read/write mechanism across all VISTA systems.
+The VISTA Data Project is about comprehensively exposing and representing all of VA's 35 years of patient data and institutional know-how contained in  130 VA VISTA systems in a modern web-standard machine-processible form, and making all this data accessible and computable using a single consistent read/write mechanism across all VISTA systems.

 __What?__